tomyaacov/BPpyEvaluation/README.md

 * `a` - The number of water units the stepmother pours into the buckets
 * `n_e` - the number of times to repeat the experiment.

-For instance, a scaled down evaluation of the experiment presented in Figure 1, execute the ```cinderella_experiments.py``` program with the following parameters:
+For instance, for a scaled down evaluation of the experiment execute the ```cinderella_experiments.py``` program with the following parameters:
 ```shell
 python3 cinderella_experiments.py -n 5 -c 2 -b 10 -n_e 3
 ```